navarmn/postgresSQL_docker/02_communication_to_a_database/README.md

 ### What does the app do?

 It is a dumb app.
-It just reads the database each 10 seconds and update the table if necessary.
+It just reads the database each 10 seconds, look for new entries, generate a QR-code using a #hash key and stores on you local folder under *qr_images*.
+See the ```.yml``` file for details.